 In fact, evolution is marked by a number of ground-breaking and mind-blowing discoveries that have set our species apart, for better or worse.
 Among them all, however, there is one that stands out as the "greatest" innovation of all, the one that enabled every great human accomplishment subsequent to it.
 Drumroll please.

-The answer is: the invention of symbolic expression.
-The use of symbols is the root of representation, language and thought.
+Creating art is heralded as the invention of invention Why?
+Because we see in humanity's earliest art the invention of symbolic expression.
+And the use of symbols is the root of representation, language and thought.
 It altered or accelerated our species' ability to think, use language, and invent other complex systems (writing, math, etc.).
 The use of symbols is considered the greatest single leap humans achieved in evolutionary history.
 And the innovators responsible for it are considered to have been humanity's first artists!

 We don't know who these first artists were, but their work is evident deep in caves and in ancient carvings, figurines, and artifacts.
 Pigments have been found in sites dating back 300 millenia.
 The earliest prehistoric handprints ("selfies?") occur in cave art in Europe and Indonesia about 40,000 years ago.

 Archaeologists have found human and animal figurines dating back 265,000 years.
 Ornaments of personal expression (adornments, etched beads) date back at least 75,000 years.
 At Blombos Cave at the southern tip of Africa, shells and pattern-engraved pieces of ocher were found that are 100, 000 years old.
 Natural ocher in this region is still used for body ornament by today's inhabitants.
 Although an artistic sensibility seems present, this evidence isn't yet sufficient to claim symbolic thinking.
 Such evidence appears most clearly many millennia afterward.